 Health Care | Bethesda, MD | Full Time

-InGenesis, Inc. is seeking a highly qualified Registered Nurse to work at our client site the National Institutes of Health in Bethesda, MD.
+InGenesis, Inc. is seeking a highly qualified Research Nurse to work at our client site the National Institutes of Health in Bethesda, MD.
 This is a full-time position with benefits.
 Hours are Monday – Friday, 40 hours per week.

 - Master’s degree in Nursing or a related discipline; two (2) years of specialized experience plus a Bachelor’s degree is equivalent to a Master’s degree.